gravitational/teleport/rfd/0016-dynamic-configuration.md

    respective static configuration has been specified and that its derived dynamic configuration is fixed.

-**Needs decision:** There are differing opinions on whether the following should be allowed or it might constitute a security risk.
+#### Choice 6.A

-3. `tctl create -f authpref.yaml` allows the user to overwrite the dynamic configuration but only temporarily until it gets replaced by the static configuration as in Scenario 1.
+3. `tctl create -f authpref.yaml` allows the user to temporarily overwrite the dynamic configuration until it gets replaced by the static configuration during a restart as in Scenario 1.
+In case the static configuration section is removed before the restart, the dynamic configuration corresponding to `authpref.yaml` is retained.

+#### Choice 6.B

+3. `tctl create -f authpref.yaml` is rejected as it constitutes a security risk and may cause consistency issues in HA environments.

 ## Configuration source preferred by auth server init